shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

 </details>

-*answer:*
+***answer:***
 | customers_downgraded |
 | -------------------- |
 | 0                    |

+---

-#### C. Challenge Payment Question
+## C. Challenge Payment Question.

-**The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:**
+### The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:

-- monthly payments always occur on the same day of month as the original start_date of any monthly paid plan
-- upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately
-- upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
+**- monthly payments always occur on the same day of month as the original start_date of any monthly paid plan** **- upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately** **- upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period**
-- once a customer churns they will no longer make payments
+**- once a customer churns they will no longer make payments**

-*query:*
+***query:***
 ```SQL
 CREATE TABLE payments (
     customer_id INTEGER,